holdex/developers/docs/CONTRIBUTING.md

 final safety check.
 We expect contributors to deliver bug-free software, understanding that perfection is an ideal.
 Stand firm in your solutions and avoid unnecessary revisions based on subjective feedback.

+## Referral Program

+Referrals are accepted for two types:

+- **Contributors** — someone you refer who joins and stays active for more than 3 months.
+- **Business** — a client or partner you refer who engages with us.

+In both cases, for a referral to be registered, the applicant or prospect must name you as the referral at the time of their application or first contact.
+Referrals claimed after the fact will not be counted.

+Once the eligibility conditions are met, reach out to your lead to claim the reward.

+> [!NOTE]
+> This referral program applies unless there is a separate commercial
+> engagement between Holdex and the contributor, in which case referral terms
+> are governed by that agreement instead.

 ---